Perelandric/Golific/README.md

   - Yes, the `.Name()` method gives you the name and the `.String()` method gives you an optional custom string defined using the `--string` flag.
  - **Can meta data be associated with each variant?**
   - Yes, each variant can have a description assigned using the `--description` flag, which is accessed using the `.Description()` method.
- - **Can I have JSON (TODO: and XML) marshaled to and unmarshaled from the string value instead of the number?**
+ - **Can I have JSON <!--and XML -->marshaled to and unmarshaled from the string value instead of the number?**
-  - Yes, using the `--json` and `--xml` flags.
-There are also flags to set specifically JSON or XML marshaling/unmarshaling, though you'll get a warning if the marshaler doesn't match the unmarshaler.
+  - Yes, using the `--json` <!--and `--xml`--> flag<!--s-->.
+There are also flags to set specifically JSON <!--or XML -->marshaling/unmarshaling, though you'll get a warning if the marshaler doesn't match the unmarshaler.
  - **Can I enumerate the variants of an enum using a `range` loop?**
   - Yes, an array holding the variants is generated, which can be used in a `range` loop.